rreed/aoc-2024/notes.typ

 `BORN TO DIJKSTRA / WORLD IS A FUCK / Kill Em All 1989 / I am trash cat`

 This is actually just strictly easier than 16 was because there's no complication, it's Just Dijkstra's again.

+= Linen Layout

+This one was...honestly far easier than I was expecting for something up in Day 19.
+A typical "pass a mutable hashmap as a cache to avoid repeated work" layer around some really basic recursion.
+It's fast enough that I don't even mind calling `count_possible` twice (though of course the fact that the cache is already full by the second call helps a lot.)

+I was surprised that the answer to part two is *so* much bigger than part one, roughly twelve orders of magnitude.